 This Creepy Ghost Town In Arizona Is The Stuff Nightmares Are Made Of

-OK, I admit that title is a bit of a stretch—but the place we’re talking about today is still pretty creepy.
-In a state that receives a record amount of sunshine, it can be difficult to find places particularly scary since the “dark and stormy night” scenarios rarely occur here.
-However, if there is any place in the state that routinely receives a reputation for being haunted and offering some visitors more than they bargained for during their stay, that location is definitely Jerome.
+OK, we admit it: that title is a bit of a stretch, but the place we’re talking about today is still pretty creepy.
+In a state that receives a record amount of sunshine, it’s difficult to find places that are particularly scary, since the “dark and stormy night” scenarios rarely play out here.
+However, if there is any place in the state that routinely receives a reputation for being ridiculously haunted, offering many visitors more than they bargained for during their stay, that location is definitely Jerome.
 Some call it the creepiest ghost town in Arizona, and we’re inclined to agree.

-So, have you visited Jerome before?
+So, have you visited Jerome, Arizona, before?
 What was your experience like?
-Drop a comment in the section below, and let us know if you think Jerome should still be considered a ghost town and whether or not it is creepy.
+Drop a comment in the section below, and let us know if you think Jerome should still be considered a ghost town, and whether or not it is creepy to you!

 Arizona is full of fascinating ghost towns full of history and that wild western charm.
 Some of the most famous (and possibly most haunted) include towns like Bisbee, which has been converted into a living art museum of sorts, Tombstone, home of the infamous O.K.
 Corral, Oatman, where wild burros roam the streets and ask visitors for snacks, Goldfield, a recreation of a once-booming mining town near Apache Junction, and Jerome, which was once a booming copper mine and is now full of intriguing shops, wineries, and some of the best Mexican food you’ve ever had.
 Want some?
 Check out our article about this incredible Jerome restaurant, which will definitely have you coming back for more again and again.